Park locator

 Or, if you’re further North, Arnside and Silverdale AONB is just a half hour drive away from Regent Bay.
 You could definitely spend all day exploring the diverse wildlife, walking routes, not to mention the many variations of woodland birds that have made their home here.

-We know that it might be a struggle getting them to stay still so another great eco-friendly activity to keep them entertained is rock pooling!
+Another great eco-friendly activity to keep them entertained is rock pooling!
 Once the tide goes out there’s a whole world of sea life for them to discover.
-Scarborough beach, just a short drive from Cayton Bay Holiday Park, is the perfect location, here you’ll find enough rock pools to entertain the kids for days.
-With so much sea life the kids (and you) will be amazed at what there is to find.
+Scarborough beach, just a short drive from Cayton Bay Holiday Park, is the perfect location.

 4. Plan a green day out